barumau/pandunia/espanya/pandunia-espanya.md

 amper - amperio
 ampul - ampolla (vial)
 an ai - detestar
-an air bio li - anaeróbico
+an air bio di - anaeróbico
 an daka - destapar
 an deu jui ja - ateo
 an din ja - infiel (descreído)
 an jami - dispersar (esparcir, desmontar)
-an jami li - escaso (disperso, ralo)
+an jami di - escaso (disperso, ralo)
 an memo - olvidar
 an mesi - Anticristo
 an nam - antónimo
 an romanse - arromántico
-an sekse li - asexual
+an sekse di - asexual
 an sona - insomnio
 an tapa - desatascar
 anda - huevo